Ceasar/Encyclopedia/src/Syntactic_category.rst

 morphological or syntactical.
 An instance, of a morphological criterion is the prefix "-ly" identifying an adverb.
 An instance of a syntactic criteria would be using the word "the" to identify the following word as a noun.

+If a lexical item doesn't pass a test, it doesn't mean it's not a noun.
+Negative evidence is not really evidence, but we need more tests.

 Kinds
 ================================================================================